oss-review-toolkit/ort/README.md

 are fetched and reused.
 Otherwise, the package's source code is downloaded and scanned.
 Afterwards, the new scan results can be put into a storage for later reuse.

+This reuse of scan results can actually happen on a per-repository (`type: "PROVENANCE_BASED"`) or per-package (`type: "PACKAGE_BASED"`) basis.
+For all storages based on `FileBasedStorage` or `PostgresStorage`, the scanner wrapper groups packages by their provenance before scanning.
+This ensures that a certain revision of a VCS repository is only scanned once, and the results are shared for all packages that are provided by this repository.
+In the case of repositories that provide a lot of packages, this can bring a significant performance improvement.

 It is possible to configure multiple storages to read scan results from or to write scan results to.
 For reading, the declaration order in the configuration is important, as the scanner queries the storages in this order and uses the first matching result.
 This allows a fine-grained control over the sources, from which existing scan results are